mario-bermonti/cookiecutter-modern-pypackage/{{cookiecutter.project_name}}/docs/contributing.md

 9. Submit a pull request through GitHub (see the `Pull Request Guidelines` section).

+Don't forget to add your name and github username to the [list of contributors][contributors].

 #### Pull Request Guidelines

 Before you submit a pull request, check that it meets these guidelines: